togakangaroo/togakangaroo.github.io/_posts/2019-11-15-tdd-with-no-more-tears.md

 Excitedly, you sit up straight and pull out a pen.
 Finally!
 Someone is going to make sense of this stuff!

 > So let's get started.
-We're going to start by writing a test for an add function.
-Time to write code.
+We're going to be writing a test for a calculator's add function.
+Follow along please:

 ```js
 it(`can add 1 and 2 to be 3`, () => {